Strawberry-Foundations/sbos-live-iso/README.md

     </a>
 </div>

+> [!NOTE]
+> Want to know what's in store for the future of StrawberryOS?
+Then take a look at our [TODO](https://github.com/Strawberry-Foundations/sbos-live-iso/blob/main/TODO.md) list!

 ## Tested Builds
 You can download tested builds from our [GitHub releases](https://github.com/Strawberry-Foundations/sbos-live-iso/releases).
 These are usually more stable and have been tested by us developers.